glu10/trough/README.md

 `cd` to the directory where you stored Trough's source files and run `python3 trough.py`.
 Note that the program stores a preferences file at ~/.config/trough/preferences.json.

 If the program fails to start then you are likely just missing a dependency.
-If it used to work but git pull broke it, I probably changed something with the preferences (sorry) and you need to delete your old preferences file.
+If it used to work but a git pull broke it, I probably changed something with the preferences (sorry) and you need to delete your old preferences file.

 If you encounter a different problem feel free to open an issue and I'll do my best to help you out.